nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The lesson plan feature allows the user to keep track of a lesson plan for a student.
+The lesson plan feature allows the user to keep track of a lesson plan for a person in the form of a string.
 It is a required parameter when a new person is added, through `AddCommandParser`.

 It can also be added independently, and is facilitated by `LessonPlanCommand` in the Logic component.
 It extends `Commmand` with a `LessonPlan` object stored internally.
 `LessonPlanCommand` is created by `LessonPlanCommandParser` which implements `Parser<LessonPlanCommand>`.